TolaTess/HealthPad/README.md

 ![alt text](https://github.com/TolaTess/HealthPad/blob/master/assets/messageadapter.png "Message Adapter Code Snippet")

-#### Navigation
+#### Libraries and Technologies:
-Drawer Navigation is used for quick navigation between all UI pages.
+Picasso image loader
+EdMondo image cropper
+CircleImageView for circler image view BottomNavigationViewEX for bottom navigation

 ### Firebase
 I used Firebase for this project because it is an application development platform that provides tools to build, improve and grow an efficient application.
 I used their email and password authentication, realtime database and file storage for images.
 Firebase also offers push messaging which I will implement as I develop this application further.